Why does being outside make you happy?

 Spending time outdoors, and being in nature, is loaded with benefits.

 The time you spend outdoors allows you to experience the healing power of green space.
-It’s a simple activity that can transform all areas of your life.
+It’s a simple activity that can significantly improve your life.

-But, if you’re like most people, you probably spend the majority of your time indoors.
-If that’s the case, there are still plenty of ways to bring nature into your life and reap the benefits.
+But, if you’re like most people, you probably spend most of your time indoors.
+If that’s the case, there are still plenty of ways to bring nature into your life and reap some benefits.
 Here are a few ideas:

 – Watch nature videos on TV or social media